Apollo Investment Corporation (AINV) CEO Howard Widra on Q4 2020 Results - Earnings Call Transcript

 Net asset value per share at the end of March was $15.70, 14.1% decline quarter-over-quarter.
 The $2.58 decrease is attributable to a $2.81 net loss per share on the portfolio, partially offset by net investment income in excess of the distribution by $0.14 and a $0.10 accretive impact from the stock buybacks below NAV.

-Slide 16 in investor presentation shows the net loss for the quarter broken out by strategy.
+Slide 16 in our investor presentation shows the net loss for the quarter broken out by strategy.
 As you can see, our corporate lending portfolio accounted for $0.97, or 35% of the total net loss.
 Our investment in Merx, our aircraft leasing portfolio company accounted for $0.44 or 16% of the net loss and non-core and legacy assets accounted for $1.39 or 50% of the net loss, while only representing 10% of the total portfolio.
 Greg will discuss the drivers of the net loss in greater detail.

 Due to the net loss on the portfolio and a small amount of net fundings, the company's net leverage rose to 1.71 times at the end of March.
 It is our intention to reduce the fund's net leverage as new commitment activity has slowed and we expect some amount of repayment activity, although below normal levels.